 Standards and Acronyms

-Note that LDAP is a binary protocol (apparently ASN.1 BER)(verify).
-Readable entries are in the LDIF interchange format, also used in some DSML (Directory Services Markup Language) is an XML interchange format for LDAP.
+There is also DSML (Directory Services Markup Language), an XML interchange format for LDAP.

 LDAP is served on TCP port 389 and/or 636.
 Port 636 serves the SSL-wrapped variant, which is recommended as the password is sent in plain text.
 (Note that some servers do both plain and SSL versions on a single port, or even on both)

 LDAP model and concepts